Gorgeous California artichoke. Photo: Magpi-Moon under the Creative Commons Attribution License 2.0

 Artichoke hearts on a pizza.
 Photo Naotakem under the Creative Commons Attribution License 2.0.

-Artichokes are not as popular to grow in the home garden as tomatoes; but the hype is huge at the dinner table.
-I’m going conducting an experiment to see how many of you will add artichokes to your garden plant list to start at the end of winter this season.
-First, I have some historical reference for you artichoke lovers and Italy plays the biggest role in my story.
+Artichokes are not as popular to grow in the home garden as tomatoes, but the hype is huge at the dinner table.
+I’m conducting an experiment to see how many of you will add artichokes to your garden plant list to start at the end of winter this season.
+First, I have some historical reference for you artichoke lovers, and Italy plays the biggest role in my story.

-So, here’s the deal.
-More than 3000 years ago, all the foodies of the world were munching on artichokes – until Rome took the big bite in the dust.
+So here’s the deal.
+More than 3,000 years ago, all the foodies of the world were munching on artichokes—until Rome took the big bite in the dust.
 Rome falls and artichokes are forgotten.
 Go figure.
-Around the middle of the 15th century, with a quick palm-to-the-forehead, some Italian peasant remembers the thistly food plant around 2 AM (itsn’t that always the way) and the resurrection of the artichoke has begun.
+Around the middle of the 15th century, with a quick palm-to-the-forehead, some Italian peasant remembers the thistly food plant around 2 AM (isn’t that always the way), and the resurrection of the artichoke has begun.

 At this point a lovely Italian princess, Catherine Di Medici, only 14 years old, is married to King Henry II.
-I know what you’re thinking and while it smacks of repulsive behavior I’d like to add that this young king was only 14 years old himself (actually, I don’t think he was king when he was 14, but I digress).
-Anyway, Catherine while responsible for many a key role in France’s history, was less know for her responsibility of bringing her beloved artichokes from her home in Italy to her new home in France.
-Both French as well as Italian explorers had them aboard their ships and bada-bing, bada-boom – America has a love affair with them and invents mayonnaise.
+While it smacks of repulsive behavior, the king was only 14 years old himself.
+(Actually, I don’t think he was king when he was 14, but I digress).
+Anyway, Catherine, responsible for many a key role in France’s history, was less known for bringing her beloved artichokes from her home in Italy to her new home in France.
+Both French as well as Italian explorers had them aboard their ships and, bada-bing, bada-boom—America has a love affair with them and invents mayonnaise.

 The thing about these thistles is that they’re most easily grown in a warm climate as a perennial or biennial.
-They can also be grown as an annual in cold climates if it’s tricked into thinking it’s two years old instead of only 1 year old.
-A little harder, I admit, but everything can’t come easily or I would be spoiling you.
+They can also be grown as an annual in cold climates if they are tricked into thinking they are two years old instead of only one year old.

-These Mediterranean plants make themselves quite at home in places like the California coastline where they all but flourish.
-If you live in USDA Zones 8-11, you’re in luck.
+These Mediterranean plants make themselves quite at home in places like the California coastline, where they all but flourish.
+If you live in USDA Zones 8–11, you’re in luck.
 They’ll grow as the perennials they were always intended to be.
-They prefer a pH range of anywhere from 6.5 – 8.0 and want full (that’s 8 hours) of sunshine.
+They prefer a pH range of anywhere from 6.5 to 8.0 and want full (that’s eight hours) of sunshine.
 They require deep watering and are fairly heavy feeders, so compost their bed like crazy.

-As far as varieties, “Green Globe” has been the most popular plant to grow, however, the newer kid in town is called “Imperial Star” and is suppose to produce 3 times more than the oldie but goodie.
+As far as varieties, ‘Green Globe’ has been the most popular plant to grow; however, the newer kid in town is called ‘Imperial Star’ and is supposed to produce three times more than the oldie but goodie.

 If you’ve seriously never tried artichokes, get thee to the produce department of Whole Foods immediately.
-Today.
-Plain old mayonnaise (and by “plain old mayonnaise”, I mean Best Foods Mayonnaise) tastes absolutely wonderful on the ends of their tender leaves.
-That said, there are many recipes for different mayos like basil mayo, lemon mayo, balsamic vinegar mayo.
+Plain old mayonnaise tastes absolutely wonderful on the ends of their tender leaves.
+That said, there are many recipes for different mayos, such as basil mayo, lemon mayo, and balsamic vinegar mayo.
 You can also stuff artichokes with bread crumbs and butter.

-Most artichokes are prepared simply by cooking them in a large, covered pot of salted boiling water.
+Most artichokes are prepared simply by cooking them in a large covered pot of salted boiling water.
 It takes about 30 to 45 minutes for them to become tender when pierced with a fork or knife.
 When you take them out of the boiling water, you turn them upside down onto paper towels to drain thoroughly.
-You can cook artichokes a day early if you’d like and fancy-shmancy chefs like to snip off the tips of the all the leaves before cooking them to make them look, well…fancy-shmancy.
+You can cook artichokes a day early if you’d like, and fancy-shmancy chefs like to snip off the tips of all the leaves before cooking them to make them look, well, fancy-shmancy.

 Perhaps the most well-known part of the artichoke is the delicacy known as the artichoke heart.
-Even when people don’t want to bother with dipping the external leaves into butter or mayo and scrape it along their bottom teeth to get all the plant’s flesh; they’ll eat nearly anything that has the nutty-flavored hearts in it.
+Even when people don’t want to bother with dipping the external leaves into butter or mayo and scrape them along their bottom teeth to get the flesh, they’ll eat nearly anything that has the nutty-flavored hearts in it.

 • 1 cup mayonnaise